 top of page

-Have you worked with someone with my diagnosis /injury /circumstances?
+Have you worked with someone with my diagnosis, injury or circumstances?

 That said, part of our extensive intake process is to ensure that we are the right fit for your condition and goals.